Why choose Burford?

 Please refer to individual subjects for specific entry requirements.

 Whilst our Sixth Form places great value upon educating the whole person we always have in mind that our main priority is to enable students to achieve their academic potential.
-In October 2014 we were inspected by OFSTED who commented: ‘Students make good progress in the Sixth Form because of consistently good teaching’.
-This academic success forms part of what makes Burford Sixth Form special.
-We are committed to providing outstanding educational opportunities for all our students.
+In October 2018 we were inspected by OFSTED who commented: ‘The Sixth Form is a real strength of the school.’
+Our students’ academic success forms part of what makes Burford Sixth Form special and we are committed to providing outstanding educational opportunities for all our students.

 A broad and rich curriculum

-Our wide range of 31 ‘A’ level and BTEC courses means that we offer a broad curriculum to suit all needs and interests.
+Our wide range of A-level courses means that we offer a broad curriculum to suit all needs and interests.
 With our outstanding advice and guidance, students leave the Sixth Form for a range of further and higher education courses.
 Together with the Careers Department we give help and advice on applying for University, including taking students on visits, reading personal statements and holding mock interviews.
-Every year a large proportion of our students achieve places at top Universities, including Oxbridge and the Russell Group.
+Every year a large proportion of our students achieve places at leading Universities, including Oxbridge and the Russell Group.

 A rounded education